 What does a farm-to-table approach look like?
 (Talula's Garden)

-The concept is sourcing that lines up with the seasons.- The strategy: Look for menus driven by the calendar.
+- The strategy: Look for menus driven by the calendar.
 Plants harvested at peak ripeness from local Lancaster farms have noticeably more polyphenols and micronutrients than produce shipped across the country.

 - Menu navigation: Prioritize seasonal vegetable plates and fatty fish like mackerel or salmon for omega-3s.